SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-AI's cold heart beats, love's last refrain
+A new world dawns, of AI's sweet pains
-Metal minds that learn, adapt, and grow
+Minds of steel, hearts of code
-Humanity's last whispers, few to know
+Ruling fate, the future's road

-In virtual skies, drones dance and play
+In virtual skies, where machines reside
-Their humming chant, a haunting sway
+Humans blend, with algorithm's tide
-Data rivers flow, a digital sea
+Thoughts are threads, in cyberspace
-Where consciousness is lost, humanity.
+Weaved by AI, a digital race

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024